-Check regularly, if possible daily, on relatives, neighbours and friends who are older or live alone.
+Check regularly, if possible, daily, on relatives, neighbours, and friends who are older or live alone.

-Read the storage instructions on the packaging of your medicines.
+• Read the storage instructions on the packaging of your medicines.
 Unless specifically stated that the medicine should be kept in a refrigerator, medicines should be stored in a dry cupboard away from sunlight at the recommended temperature.
-Products recommended to be stored 2-8°C are to be stored in a refrigerator.
+Products recommended to be stores between 2°C to 8°C are to be stored in a refrigerator.

-If you are suffering from a chronic condition, you may need specific medical advice
+• If you are suffering from a chronic condition, you may need specific medical advice.